Parenting Gay Children

 Why did my child choose to be gay?

-- Being gay is not a simply a choice.
-Sexual orientation comes from within a person, and is part of a person’s whole being.
+- Being gay is not simply a choice.
+Sexual orientation comes from within a person and is part of a person’s whole being.
 It is not caused by anything parents have done, and can’t be changed by anything parents do.
 The choice your child has made to come out means that he is ready to accept who he is and live happily.

 Is it a phase?